Shalika germs for tamely ramified elements in $GL_n$: Introduction

 See Corollary \ref{cor:shalika} for a more precise version we will use.
 Computing the Shalika germs for a given group $G$ is an important, in general open problem, which refines formulas for regular semisimple orbital integrals as well as character values of supercuspidal representations \cite{Murnaghan}.
-In the present paper, we find a new mathematical incarnation of the Shalika germs of tamely ramified elements in terms of the Hilbert scheme of points on $\Hilb^n(\A^2)$.
-From now on, we let $\gamma$ be tamely ramified, meaning $F(\gamma)$ is a product of tamely ramified extensions of $F.$
+In the present paper, we find a new mathematical incarnation of the Shalika germs of tamely ramified elements in $GL_n(F)$ in terms of the Hilbert scheme of points on $\Hilb^n(\A^2)$.
+From now on, $G=GL_n$ and $\gamma$ is tamely ramified, meaning $F(\gamma)$ (the algebra $F[x]/f_{\gamma}$ where $f_{\gamma}$ is the minimal polynomial of $\gamma$) is a product of tamely ramified extensions of $F.$

-In \cite{W2}, Waldspurger gives a rather complicated inductive formula for (almost, see Theorem \ref{thm:steinberg} and Section \ref{sec:combinatorics}) the Shalika germs of $\gamma$ in this case, built inductively from those of elements of smaller {\em depth}.
+In \cite{W2}, Waldspurger gives a rather complicated inductive formula for (almost, see Theorem \ref{thm:steinberg} and Section \ref{sec:combinatorics}) the Shalika germs of $\gamma$ in this case, built inductively from those of smaller depth elements in $GL_{n'}$, $n'|n$.
 Here depth is meant in the sense of Moy-Prasad theory, see Definition \ref{def:depth}.
 The algorithm in \cite{W2} rests on a clever choice of test functions and a version of ''Kazhdan's lemma", using which one can bootstrap computation of the germs to what is essentially just linear algebra.
 A similar idea is used again by Waldspurger in \cite{W3} and also by the second author in \cite{Tsai} based on a lemma of Kim-Murnaghan \cite{KM} to obtain less precise results for general groups.
 Waldspurger mentions similar strategies due to Kazhdan, Henniart, and others.
 The issue is that the resulting linear algebra is usually cumbersome to carry out and many steps of the algorithm have no obvious conceptual meaning.
 As noted by Waldspurger in \cite{W2}: